djthorpe/gopi/README.md

   * Font loading and rendering in bitmap and vector forms
   * Input devices like the mouse, keyboard and touchscreen
   * Infrared transmission and receiving, for example for remote controls
-  * Remote Procedure Calling, service announcement and discovery
+  * Microservices, announcement and discovery

 It would also be great to support the following features in the future: